microsoft/triton-shared/INTEGRATIONS.md

 ## 5. Test if `triton-shared` was built correctly

-If `triton-shared` is built correctly, you can run `ninja check-triton-shared-lit-tests` under `triton`'s root build folder to check if the tests are passing.
+Run `ninja check-triton-shared-lit-tests` under `triton`'s root build folder to check if the `triton-shared` lit tests are passing.

 ## 6. Issues